ncoghlan/misc/notes/python3/questions_and_answers.rst

 I've written more extensively on both of these topics in :ref:`binary-protocols` and :ref:`py3k-text-files`.

+The Python 3.5 release is currently looking like it will include some "make ASCII compatible binary data as easy to work with as it is in Python 2" changes, as well as further improvements to the handling of the impedance mismatch with the POSIX "text" model.

 ..
    extra label to preserve link for the old question phrasing